projectchrono/chrono/doxygen/documentation/module_synchrono/module_synchrono_installation.md

 ## Features

-The **SynChrono module** allows users to paralellize the dynamics computations for Chrono::Vehicles across MPI ranks
+The **SynChrono module** allows users to parallelize the dynamics computations for Chrono::Vehicles across MPI or DDS entities.

 ## Required Dependencies